Sanath-Balthar/Event-Logger-Public-Code-Review/README.md

 - Detailed event reports
 - Customizable logging levels
 - Secure and efficient storage

--Built frontend using React.js with Vite, hooks, context API, and state management, which allows user to edit/assign priority to received events, filters the event data based on event priority, allows user to download event log or send mail to given mail id.
+- Built frontend using React.js with Vite, hooks, context API, and state management, which allows user to edit/assign priority to received events, filters the event data based on event priority, allows user to download event log or send mail to given mail id.
--Developed backend using Express.js/Node.JS to receive security alert event logs, extracts event details from the log, stores it in the DB and provides processed data to the frontend.
+- Developed backend using Express.js/Node.JS to receive security alert event logs, extracts event details from the log, stores it in the DB and provides processed data to the frontend.